It’s tough to feel powerless. It’s also hard to know when you’ve gone too far in your quest for self-improvement.

 I’m Dawn, and I’m a Self-Help Connoisseur

+No, self-help books are not inherently bad.
+In fact, I love them!
 If you’ve visited Wild Simple Joy before, you know that I very much like self-help and what goes with it: spiritual development, having more energy, loving my life more.

-I am a frequent consumer of self-help books of all types, from nutrition books to spirituality books, to inspirational books.
+I am a frequent consumer of self-help books of all types, from nutrition books to spirituality books, to life-changing books.
 Many of my favorite books of all time could be placed within the “self-help” genre.

 But at what point does pushing myself to improve myself start to create chaos and tension instead?